 Christian Voice is just plain wrong.
 Their grasp of cause-and-effect sin-and-judgment is so crass as to be not only unkind and uncompassionate, but egregiously un-biblical and so un-Christian.
 The most cursory reading of the Psalms, Ecclesiastes and the Book of Job would point them the right way, but Christian Voice has set itself up as pope of doctrinal exposition and the authoritative magisterium on all questions of morality: Stephen Green is apparently preserved from error (though divorce is apparently permitted).

 The reason Tom Daley failed to qualify is nothing to do with his sexuality: it is because he had a bad day.
 He didn’t do anything to deserve that day: it just happened, like skubalon sometimes does.
-Christian Voice may apportion his fall to personal wickedness or sin, as though the universal moral order functions like clockwork, meting out rewards to the righteous and punishment to the corrupt, perverted and immoral.
+Christian Voice might attribute his fall to personal wickedness or sin, as though the universal moral order functions like clockwork, meting out rewards to the righteous and punishment to the corrupt, perverted and immoral.
 But God doesn’t work like that: righteous people are afflicted by suffering (Ps 13:1).
 Moreover:

 And as Jesus passed by, he saw a man which was blind from his birth.
 And his disciples asked him, saying, Master, who did sin, this man, or his parents, that he was born blind?